A brief introduction to matrix hydrodynamics: Further topics

 The matrix hydrodynamics approach has also been extended to multi-layer quasi-geostrophic models on the sphere~\cite{FrLuEpGu2025}.
 The resulting method enables long-term simulations without additional regularization, and the study highlights the importance of structure-preserving techniques for understanding large-scale geophysical flows.

-Roop and Ephrati~\cite{RoEp2025} also derive a global model of thermal quasi-geostrophy on the sphere, based on the thermal rotating shallow water equations, and give a corresponding matrix hydrodynamics discretization.
-Simulations with this method reveal the formation of vorticity and buoyancy fronts, and large-scale structures in the buoyancy dynamics induced by the buoyancy-bathymetry interaction.
+Roop and Ephrati~\cite{RoEp2025} also derived a global model of thermal quasi-geostrophy on the sphere, based on the thermal rotating shallow water equations, and gave a corresponding matrix hydrodynamics discretization.
+Simulations with their method reveal the formation of vorticity and buoyancy fronts, and large-scale structures in the buoyancy dynamics induced by the buoyancy-bathymetry interaction.